 Apparently having WEEKS at a time without a break of even ten minutes – or the capacity to hold a conversation with your husband about the screamy din of kidliwinks – can really fuck with everything.

 After that, I resolved that we needed more support than just the two of us.
 I found someone online (HOORAY!) and she’s been working with us ever since.
 It’s basically BLISS ON A STICK.

-Ostara loves her.
-Beth is cool with her.
+Mermaid Daughter #1 loves her.
+Mermaid Daughter #1 is cool with her.